aspnet/AzureSignalR-samples/samples/BlazorChat/README.md

    }
    ```

-1. Click `F5` to run the app.
+8. Click `F5` to run the app.
 You'll be able to chat like below.

    ![blazorchat](../../docs/images/blazorchat.gif)

-## Publish to Azure App Service and migration to Azure SignalR Service
+## Publish to Azure App Service and migrate to Azure SignalR Service

    So far, the Blazor App is working on local SignalR and when deploy to Azure App Service, it's suggested to use [Azure SignalR Service](https://docs.microsoft.com/en-us/aspnet/core/signalr/scale?view=aspnetcore-3.1#azure-signalr-service) which allows for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
 In addition, the SignalR service's global reach and high-performance data centers significantly aid in reducing latency due to geography.